-Offered free on the NHS (unlike many countries around the world) to women aged 25-64, regular cervical screening provides a high degree of protection against developing cervical cancer.
+Unlike many other countries around the world, it is offered for free to people aged 25-64 on the NHS.
+Regular cervical screening provides a high degree of protection against developing cervical cancer.
 Up to 75% of cervical cancers can be prevented from developing through early detection and treatment.

-Women aged 25–49 are invited every three years and women aged 50–64 are invited every five years.
+People aged 25–49 are invited every three years, and people aged 50–64 are invited every five years.